 One of the best solutions I’ve found is pretty radical: say you’re happy with your current situation.

 Now, before you close this website, hear me out.

-I’ve mentioned that I have a chronic illness, PTSD from surviving abuse, and have spent a lot of time unsure if I could pay my bills.
+I’ve mentioned that I have a chronic illness, PTSD from surviving abuse, and have spent a lot of time unsure if I could pay my bills and looking into if I was legally able to seek rental assistance from the general public through funding sites like GoFundMe, as I’ve seen people start campaigns with the aims of gaining financial aid for things more bizarre then someone struggling to pay monthly bills.
 These factors were hard, but I told myself for months “I’d be happy if I could just forget the abuse,” “I’d be happy if I wasn’t sick,” “I’d be happier if I didn’t worry about money all the time.”
 Sure, erasing all of these complications would have made my life a lot smoother, but it didn’t guarantee my joy.
 After all, there are plenty of people without PTSD, chronic illness, and with well cushioned bank accounts who are anything but happy.

 One day, I decided to radically start celebrating what I do have.
 I even celebrated my PTSD, knowing my body and mind were processing the abuse in the way they knew best.
 I started saying thanks for all the things I was able to afford, even when my budget was tight.

 In only a few days of doing this, my whole perspective changed.
 I realized that I had the power to increase how happy I was, even without my situation changing at all.
 It was possible to be consistently joyous, even through hardship.
 I changed my “I can be happy if…” to an “I can be happy even with…”